trade-tariff/ott-prototype/app/content/trade_news/trade_news_dcts.md

 - An origin declaration - which must include information to enable the identification of an originating good.

-- Businesses can self-certify documents.
+Businesses can self-certify documents.
 An official stamp from the exporting country is not required.

+### Origin declarations

 An origin declaration must: